 This quick and easy chocolate pudding recipe has-

-How do you make homemade chocolate pudding
+How to make homemade chocolate pudding step-by-step

 In a medium-sized pan add the dry ingredients: sugar, cocoa powder, cornstarch, and salt whisk together the ingredients so they are all combined.